Growth behaviors in the range $e^{r^\alpha}$: Introduction

 For many groups, e.g. those containing a free semigroup, the growth function is exponential.
 However, the growth function of a nilpotent group $\G$ is polynomial $b_\G(r) \approx r^{d(\G)}$ where $d(\G)=\sum k. \textrm{rank}(\G_k/\G_{k+1})$ is the algebraic degree of nilpotency of $\G=\G_1$ associated to the filtration $\G_{k+1}=[\G_k,\G]$ (\cite{Bas}, \cite{Gui}, \cite{Wol}).
 Conversely, Gromov proved that polynomial growth implies virtual nilpotency (\cite{Gro}, see also \cite{Kle} and \cite{ST} for an explicit version applying to finite groups).
 This implies in particular that polynomial growth functions are indexed by integers $d(\G)$ and any two are always comparable for $\precsim$.

 In the eighties, Grigorchuk has shown some groups have intermediate growth, i.e. faster than polynomial and slower than exponential.
 In \cite{Gri1}, he considers a family indexed by a Cantor set $\{0,1,2\}^\N$ of groups $G_\o$ acting on a binary rooted tree.
-Many of these groups satisfy growth inequalities of the form $e^{r^\a} \precsim b_{G_\o}(r) \precsim e^{r^\b}$ for exponents $\frac{1}{2} \leq \a < \b < 1$.
+These groups are commensurable with the infinite torsion groups constructed earlier by Aleshin in \cite{Ale}.
+Many groups in these families satisfy growth inequalities of the form $e^{r^\a} \precsim b_{G_\o}(r) \precsim e^{r^\b}$ for exponents $\frac{1}{2} \leq \a < \b < 1$.
 On the other hand, for some sequences $\o$, the growth of $G_\o$ is ``close to'' $e^r$.
 Grigorchuk also proved the existence of uncountable antichains of growth functions (i.e. collections of pairwise non comparable such functions).

 Recently, Bartholdi and Erschler have computed the intermediate growth functions of some groups related to the group $G_{(012)^\infty}$ (see \cite{BE}).
 More precisely, for $\G_0= \Z/2\Z \wr_X G_{(012)^\infty}$ and $\G_{k+1}= \G_k \wr_X G_{(012)^\infty}$, there are explicit exponents $\a_k <1$ accumulating to $1$, such that their growth functions satisfy $b_{\G_k}(r) \approx e^{r^{\a_k}}$.